Field: Modern Western Europe

 Advisor: Samuel Moyn

-Daniel Steinmetz-Jenkins primarily focuses on post-World War II transatlantic intellectual and political history.
-His dissertation is tentatively entitled, “The Other Intellectuals: Raymond Aron and the United States: 1947-1983”.
+Daniel Steinmetz-Jenkins primarily focuses on modern western European history .
+His dissertation is tentatively entitled, “The Other Intellectuals: Raymond Aron and the United States”.
 This project seeks to reorient the thought of Raymond Aron – the French sociologist and Cold War champion of liberalism – away from his decades-long critique of the French Marxists intellectual scene.
-Instead it portrays Aron as an early and perceptive critic of American international relations theory, neo-liberalism and debates over liberalism and the end of history.
+Instead it portrays Aron as an early and perceptive critic of American international relations realism theory, neo-liberalism, and the turn to international human rights in the 1970s .
 It also explores Aron’s role in the reception of American intellectual thought into France.

 Selected forthcoming publications: